“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 Frequently Asked Questions

 Not for every problem.
-Use the guide's thinking strategy that best fits the complexity of the issue.
+Use the guide's thinking strategy that best fits the issue's complexity.
 But if you want to reach the Advanced Guide responsibly, you should review the Basic and Intermediate Guides first.
 Advanced methods are powerful, but weak foundations turn powerful methods into elaborate mistake factories.

 Yes.
 Many personal problems involve unclear assumptions, bad evidence, emotional capture, poor forecasting, repeated patterns, weak boundaries, hidden incentives, or system dynamics.
 Apparently, human lives are not simple spreadsheets.
 Tragic, but useful to know.